Cherreads

 I was… somewhere else.

-The world around me shimmered with golden light, stretching endlessly in all directions.
+The world around me shimmered with an endless, radiant golden light, stretching in all directions into an infinite horizon.
 There were no trees, no sky, no sun.
-Just a radiant void—a land of light floating in nothingness.
+Just a luminous, featureless void—a land of pure light floating in a sea of serene nothingness.
+A place both eternal and empty.

-I looked down at my hands and saw only a translucent outline.
-My body had become faint, ghostlike, barely clinging to the shape of who I once was.
+I looked down at my hands and saw only a translucent, shimmering outline.
+My body had become faint, ghostlike, a faint echo of the form I once inhabited, barely clinging to the shape of who I once was.
+My fingers passed through the air like fog, leaving no trace, no warmth.

-Before I could process anything more, a shadow flickered into existence behind me.
-I turned.
+Before I could process the sheer impossibility of my situation, a shadow flickered into existence behind me.
+I turned, my ghostly form moving with a weightless ease.

-"Finally," he said, his voice smooth and ancient, "I've found a man worthy of changing my fate."
+"Finally," he said, a faint, weary smile touching his lips.
+"I have found a man worthy of changing my fate."

 My thoughts ground to a halt.
 "What?"

-The man stepped forward, his crimson eyes glowing faintly.
+The man stepped forward, his crimson eyes glowing faintly as they scanned my ghostly form.
 "My name is Ashen.
 Ashen Crimson.
 And I know you have many questions.
 Why you're here.
 What you are now.
 What your purpose is."

-He paused, then smiled—not with joy, but with the resigned grace of someone who had waited centuries for this moment.
+He paused, his smile widening, not with joy, but with the resigned grace of someone who had waited centuries for this single moment.

 "But first," he said, "you need to understand who I am."

-I blinked, heart pounding in this ghostly chest of mine.
+I blinked, my phantom heart pounding in my ghostly chest.

 Whatever this place was, it wasn't Earth.
 Whatever this man was, he wasn't human.